 sharing meaningful discoveries in Asia

-– Journey to Chiang Rai and Laos down the Mekong…
+– Chiang Rai, Golden Triangle and crossing into Laos and down the Mekong

 A bit of Chiang Mai History: